Can I still be a Peer Mentor once I have graduated?

 Peer Mentors must be full-time students at the University of Leicester, generally in their 2nd, 3rd or 4th year of their degree.
 We do accept Masters students and PhD students as Peer Mentors for the degree they completed in their undergraduate subject, providing they are campus-based students for the months of September-February for the academic year they wish to volunteer as Peer Mentor.

-I am studying in the School of Medicine.
+I am studying in the School of Medicine or Allied Health.
 Can I still be a Peer Mentor?

-Unfortunately we cannot accept medical students as Mentors.
-The medical school run their own family system internally, and are therefore the only department not involved in the scheme this year.
+Unfortunately we cannot accept students from these departments as Mentors.
+They have opted to run their own bespoke family systems internally, and are therefore not included in the University-wide scheme.